awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

 # Connect using EC2 Instance Connect<a name="ec2-instance-connect-methods"></a>

 The following instructions explain how to connect to your Linux instance using EC2 Instance Connect\.

-If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md) and [ How do I troubleshoot issues connecting to my EC2 instance using EC2 Instance Connect?](http://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-connect-troubleshooting/)\.

 **Topics**
 + [Limitations](#ic-limitations)